alanszlosek/voxeling/README.markdown

 ./client.sh
 ```

 Now, point your browser to http://127.0.0.1:9966.
-Read the introduction and enjoy!
+Read the introduction for controls and keybindings.
+Enjoy!

 Contributing